SWIFTSIM/SWIFT/doc/RTD/source/VELOCIraptorInterface/stfalone.rst

 Compiling VELOCIraptor
 ----------------------

-Compoling goes completely different as compared to the on the fly halo finder configuration with SWIFT.
+Compiling goes completely different as compared to the on the fly halo finder configuration with SWIFT.
 In this case we can compile the code as::

   make